bhdirect-ebooks/dev-docs/source/process/convert.md

 ---
 title: Convert & Upload
 ---
 Once a title has made it through the entire development process and has passed peer review, congrats!
-It's time to convert and upload files so that they are available in Wordsearch and <https://app.wordsearchbible.com/>.
+It's time to convert and upload files so that they are one step closer to availability in Wordsearch and <https://app.wordsearchbible.com/>.

-## Navigating the Upload Process nn VMWare (Windows)
+## Navigating the Upload Process in VMWare (Windows)

 Running _**npm run build**_ on the Mac-side command line (in the project folder of your book title) will add new directories and files to your project directory, and all these files are important for the conversion/upload process.